kimkorngmao/salavel/README.md

 # Salavel

-Salavel is a Student Management System built with Laravel.
-The system allows admins to manage users, classrooms, courses, and enrollments.
-Teachers can view their assigned classrooms and courses, and students can view their own profiles.
+Salavel is a Student Management System that's been developed using Laravel.
+This platform gives admins the ability to oversee users, classrooms, courses, and enrollments.
+Teachers can check out the classrooms and courses they've been assigned to, while students are able to view their own profiles.

 ## Features